 As mentioned above, slippery elm is nutritious and can be made into a digestive tonic.
-It can also be given to dogs with respiratory problems.
+It can also be given to dogs with digestive problems.
 Here is how:

 For dogs with diarrhea, or recovering from an acute case of colitis, the following remedy is helpful (from Natural Remedies for Dogs and Cats by C.J.
 Puotinen):